goetas/twital/doc/api.rst

 .. tip::

-    Take a look to ``Goetas\Twital\EventSubscriber\CustomNamespaceSubscriber`` to see what can be done using this event.
+    Take a look at ``Goetas\Twital\EventSubscriber\CustomNamespaceSubscriber`` to see what can be done using this event.

 Event ``compiler.pre_dump``
 ...........................

 This event is fired when the Twital compilation process ends.
-It is sililar to ``compiler.post_load`` event except that you can't add elements that needs to be parsed by Twital.
+It is similar to the ``compiler.post_load`` event, but you can not add elements that need to be parsed by Twital.

 Here an example: